 I relate to my clients with the attitude and belief that life isn't easy and that it is normal and natural to need some help along the way.

-My approach to the practice of counselling and psychotherapy is based on humanistic values with you, the client, considered to be the expert with regard to yourself and your situation.
+My approach to the practice of counselling and psychotherapy is based on humanistic values with you, the client, regarded as the expert with respect to yourself and your situation.
 My aim is to work with you collaboratively for awareness to be gained and possible choices to be clarified.
 The 'therapy' is sometimes short term and can be longer-term.

 I abide by the ethical standards of the United Kingdom Council for Psychotherapy (UKCP) which, of course, include a requirement for the practitioner to uphold the utmost in confidentiality.